Home » Main » Capturing a Linux Spool file

 debug=snapshot

-to the file at ~papercut/providers/print/linux-[arch]/print-provider.conf
+to the file ~papercut/providers/print/linux-[arch]/print-provider.conf

-3. Print a problem document the demonstrates the issue and wait for it to spool.
+4. Print a job that demonstrates the problem behavior and wait for it to spool.
+This printing may be performed from a workstation.

 cp /tmp/spool-snapshot.spl ~/10-pages-grayscale.spl